apache/camel-website/content/docs/_index.md

 ## Camel Core

 The foundation for all other projects.
-Ideal for experienced Java developers or achitects willing to innovate and build upon a lower level integration framework.
+Ideal for experienced Java developers or architects willing to innovate and build upon a lower level integration framework.

-The [User Manual](/manual/) is a comprehensive guide meant to help you with the key concepts of Apache Camel and software integration, from how to [get started](/manual/getting-started.html) with Apache Camel, how to [upgrade to Camel 3.x](/manual/camel-3x-upgrade-guide.html), to [architecture](/manual/architecture.html) or [integration patterns](/components/latest/eips/enterprise-integration-patterns.html).
+The [User Manual](/manual/) is a comprehensive guide meant to help you with the key concepts of Apache Camel and software integration.
+For instance, you can find information such as how to [get started](/manual/getting-started.html) with Apache Camel, how to [upgrade to Camel 4.x](/manual/camel-4x-upgrade-guide.html), information about Apache Camel [architecture](/manual/architecture.html), [integration patterns](/components/latest/eips/enterprise-integration-patterns.html) and more.

 <p>
 <a class="button dark" href="/camel-core/">Documentation</a>